Hans Coppi: Schulze-Boysen/Harnack Group

-In 1940, members of the Coppi's communist discussion group who were former students of the Scharfenberger school, were introduced to Harro Schulze-Boysen and later Arvid Harnack through Heinrich Scheel, an inspector in the Luftwaffe's Meteorological Service, who also attended Scharfenberger. and who was a close friend of Schulze-Boysen.
+In 1937, members of the Coppi's communist discussion group who were former students of the Scharfenberger school, were introduced to Harro Schulze-Boysen and later Arvid Harnack through Heinrich Scheel, an inspector in the Luftwaffe's Meteorological Service, who also attended Scharfenberger. and who was a close friend of Schulze-Boysen.
 Schulze-Boysen had been collaborating with Harnack in what was then a resistance group.
 In September 1940, that resistance group that would be reformulated into espionage organisation that informed on the German military and economy in the form of intelligence reports that were sent to the Soviet Union.
 It was planned by Schulze and Soviet intelligence that Kurt Schumacher would be the groups radio telegraphist, but he was drafted into the German army on 6 June 1941, so Schulze-Boysen asked Coppi to be the replacement radio operator in Coppi for the espionage organisation.
 Schulze-Boysen persuaded Coppi to establish a radio link to the Soviet Union for the resistance organisation.
 Karl Behrens volunteered to deliver the coded message to Coppi and be a backup operator.
 Both Harnack and Coppi were trained by a contact of Alexander Korotkov, in how to encode text and transmit it and Soviet espionage had settled on using the novel "Der Kurier aus Spanien" by Hans Rabl as the book cipher and a copy was entrusted to Coppi by Korotkov.
 Coppi collected the radio from a contact on underground station.
-The shortwave radio set was built into an disguised as suitcase and had a battery that lasted two hours.
+The shortwave radio set was built into a disguised suitcase and had a battery that lasted two hours.
 On 26 June 1941, Coppi began transmitting and sent the greeting, "1000 Grüsse an alle Freunde" ("A thousand greetings to all friends").
 Moscow replied "We have received and read your test message.
 The substitution of letters for numbers and vice versa is to be done using the permanent number 38745 and the codeword Schraube", and directing them to transmit at a predefined frequency and time.
 Coppi failed to send any other messages during that night due to inexperience and dead batteries.
 Coppi then incorrectly plugged the transmitter into a DC outlet to charge the batteries but instead blew the transformer and tubes up.
 Several technicians in the group tried to repair the unit without success.